dipikabhandari3/osint-project/README.md

 - **Twitter Details:** Similar to Instagram, users can input a Twitter username to fetch details such as screen name, real name, follower count, following count, and total tweets.

-- **Sub-Reddit Details:** Users can input a sub-reddit username/id to retrieve details such as username, post karma, comment karma, total posts, total comments, and the list of recent posts and comments.
+- **Sub-Reddit Details:** Users can input a sub-reddit username/id to retrieve details such as username, subscribers, total posts, total comments, and the list of recent sub-reddit posts and comments.

 ##### Note: All the information above will be saved in their respective file based on the name they enter.